bcarrillo1051/Atinverter/docs/software/library_setup.md

 ## 📁 How Arduino Handles Libraries

 The Arduino IDE looks for **user-defined libraries** in a specific directory on your computer.
-Simply placing `.cpp` or `.h` files next to your `.ino` isn't enough — they must be placed in the correct location.
+Simply placing `.cpp` or `.h` files in the same directory as `.ino` isn't enough.

-Here’s where those locations are:
+Here's where those locations are:

 🔍 If you're on Windows, it'll be in: